NSS-Data-Instructional-Stuff/advanced-sql/Exercises/Week_2/exercise_02_01.md

 ## Week 2, Part 1: Exploring Execution Plans

-In this set of exerices, you'll compare the execution plans and efficiency of queries.
+In this set of exercises, you'll compare the execution plans and efficiency of queries.

 You may find [the Postgres documentation](https://www.postgresql.org/docs/current/using-explain.html) helpful in reading the outputs.